TrebledJ/trebledj.github.io/content/posts/infosec/drogon-csp/2024-08-18-abusing-server-side-rendering-in-drogon.md

 This allows us to bypass situations where, say, .csp files are strictly checked, but certain extensions are not checked at all.

-I'll admit this one slipped my mind and quite a few players discovered this unintended solution in the CTF chals.
+I'll admit this one slipped my mind; quite a few players discovered this unintended solution during the CTF.

 #### Bypass with Macro Token Concatenation (`##`)